anishdpatel28/anishdpatel28.github.io/README.md

 ### 2. Set Up Environment Variables

 Create a `.env` file in the root directory and set the required environment variables.
-(Contact the maintainer for the correct values.)

 ### 3. Install Dependencies and Set Up